International Union for the Protection of New Varieties of Plants: Impacts on biodiversity and genetic resources

 Diverse genetic resources are the basis of all plant breeding and crop production.
 Breeders rely on farmers’ varieties and wild relatives as a source for interesting traits, such as resistance against pathogens and pests.
 The number of varieties has decreased by 75% in the past century and there is far less area planted to landraces worldwide as these have been replaced by scientifically bread varieties.
 Furthermore, crop genetic diversity may decline with concentration of area planted in a few favoured varieties and reductions in “genetic distance” between these varieties.
 The increasing dominance of few global seed producers and the implementation of increasingly strict plant variety regulation might have played a key role in this development.
 As the UN's Secretary General stated in a report from 2015, restrictions on seed management systems linked to UPOV 91 can lead to a loss of biodiversity and in turn harm the livelihoods of small-scale farmers as well as weaken the genetic base on which we all depend for our future supply of food.

 The design of plant variety protection facilitates appropriation of genetic resources and biopiracy.
 Due to the criteria defined by UPOV, most landraces and farmer varieties cannot be protected and are therefore open for appropriation.
 UPOV 91-based PVP law also does not include a requirement for applicants to disclose the origin of their material and prove that the plant genetic resources used in the breeding process were legally acquired.
-In its guidlelines, UPOV even explicitly forbids its members to request a declaration of lawful acquirement or prior informed consent (as required by the Convention on Biological Diversity) as precondition for granting PVP.
+In its guidelines, UPOV even explicitly forbids its members to request a declaration of lawful acquirement or prior informed consent (as required by the Convention on Biological Diversity) as precondition for granting PVP.

 The documentation of a case in West Africa shows that the risk of biopiracy is real: A French seed company tempted to claim plant variety protection for the traditional onion variety “Violette de Galmi”.
 The claim was challenged by the Nigerien government, the seed company withdrew the application and submitted a new application for the same variety but under another name.
 The fact that challenging the application was only possible because the seed company used the original name of the traditional variety shows how easily varieties can be appropriated.

 Critics and resistance

-However, several Social movements and civil society organisations such as Oxfam, Third World Network and Via Campesina have pointed out the resistance of the UPOV Secretariat and Member States to dialogue with all interested parties, in particular:
+Several social movements and civil society organisations such as South Center, GRAIN, AFSA, SEARICE, Third World Network, and La Via Campesina have criticised UPOV.
+Some of them have pointed out the resistance of the UPOV Secretariat and Member States to dialogue with all interested parties, in particular: